Discussion in 'Converters & Interfaces' started by audiokid, Apr 18, 2010.

 Thankfully, AD/DA has come a long, long way since the days when jitter was a serious enough issue that everyone was using outboard clocks.

 The Wiki article is detailed but general.
-In the field of recording, all one usually needs to know is that clock jitter is the variation in time of a sampling instant about the ideal time, and apples to signal conversion between analogue and digital domains in both directions, i.e. both A-D and D-A conversion.
-Since the analogue waveform is constantly changing, a variation in time translates to a variation in amplitude, and hence an error in the converted signal.
+In the field of recording, all one usually needs to know is that clock jitter is the variation in time of a sampling instant about the ideal time, and apples to signal conversion between analog and digital domains in both directions, i.e. both A-D and D-A conversion.
+Since the analog waveform is constantly changing, a variation in time translates to a variation in amplitude, and hence an error in the converted signal.
 This will show as non-harmonic distortion.

 I certainly agree with Boswell's comments but I do have something to add.
 In just about all spec sheets for audio interfaces jitter is quoted as error between consecutive clock edges rather than the more key aspect, as Boswell infers, of errors in absolute time.
 Nor have I seen any figures given for clock jitter when externally referenced.
 Phase noise (particularly in PLL's) when clocks are slaved can be very poor and often do not follow the WIKI suggestion of Guassian noise.
 This is one of the areas where I certainly think improvements can be made and I think will only happen if we can get better specification of jitter from the manufacturers.
 Indeed, what is mostly quoted as jitter, to my mind at least, is not a true measure of jitter.